Long Covid: ‘I never expected chronic fatigue and its impact on my family’

 And then came the chronic fatigue.
 “But the worst symptom for me is profound chronic fatigue.
 This does not mean tiredness!
 Fatigue is a whole-body problem.
 If you hold your arms out in front of you or to the side and try to keep them up, eventually, no matter how fit you are, they will start to ache and you will get the urge to drop them.
 Imagine you can’t.

-“Chronic fatigue is not just physical aches and pains but also mental fatigue or brain fog/lack of concentration/forgetfulness.
+“Chronic fatigue is not just physical aches and pains but also mental fatigue or brain fog, lack of concentration and forgetfulness.
 You cannot remember things.
 There’s an inability to follow conversations, watch TV, read a book.
 You will forget what you were saying mid-sentence.
 You can’t make decisions on even simple things like what to eat for dinner.
 You feel in a daze.”

 At this point, Aoife told me that none of the above, or that she’s in bed most of the time, is not, nor has ever been, normal for her.
-She is a busy mum-of-two and was always involved in many activities and organisations within her local community.
-“I’m always doing something, I’m never idol.
+She is a busy mum of two and was always involved in many activities and organisations within her local community.
+“I’m always doing something, I’m never idle.
 But I’ve had to withdraw from all those things to put my health first.
 I haven’t had the mental capacity to take on multiple things at once.”

 Improvement, Aoife says, is slow.
 And as the disease is so new, even doctors are limited in what they can do to successfully treat symptoms.

-“I have improved, but progress is so slow.
-It felt like I plateaued for about 6 weeks not moving forward at all.
-Only in the past 2 weeks have I seen a recent improvement.
+“I have improved since then, but progress is so slow.
+It felt like I plateaued for about six weeks not moving forward at all.
+Only in the past two weeks have I seen a recent improvement.
 I’ve come to accept that there is no quick fix or one size fits all.
 Every person with Covid has different symptoms and to different degrees of severity.
-So in September, I have started to look at alternative ways to treat my symptoms other than paracetamol.”
+So I have started to look at alternative ways to treat my symptoms other than paracetamol.”